-For the first time in Europe, the musée du quai Branly presents the exceptional collection of samurai armor from The Ann and Gabriel Barbier-Mueller Museum, Dallas.
-The exhibition aims to show the public the culture, lifestyle and art of the samurai warrior in Japanese society over almost nine centuries through various types of objects, including full suits of armor, helmets, and full horse armor, used for both battle and ceremonial parades.
+For the first time in Europe, the musée du quai Branly presents the exceptional collection of Samurai armor from The Ann and Gabriel Barbier-Mueller Museum, Dallas.
+The exhibition aims to display the culture, lifestyle and art of the Samurai warrior in Japanese society over almost nine centuries through various types of objects, including full suits of armor, helmets, and full horse armor, used for both battle and ceremonial parades.

-Samurai belonged to the intellectual elite of Japanese society and practiced disciplines often contrasting with the violence of the art of combat, such as calligraphy, poetry and literature.
-Their armorers worked as artists creating beautiful pieces, most with delicate details, which were also capable of protecting the samurai in the most violent of battles.
+The Samurai belonged to the Japanese intellectual elite and practiced disciplines often contrasting with the violence of the art of combat, such as calligraphy, poetry and literature.
+Their armorers worked as artists creating beautiful pieces, most with delicate details, which were also capable of protecting the Samurai in the most violent of battles.

-The armor of the ancient Japanese warriors, in particular helmets of lacquered metal adorned with crests often inspired by nature, had a duty to report the status of the warrior, differentiate each samurai from another, and also frighten the enemy on the battlefield.
+The armor of the ancient Japanese warriors, particularly lacquered metal helmets adorned with crests often inspired by nature, were designed to express the warrior's status, to distinguish the different Samurai and also to frighten the enemy on the battlefield.

-Through over 140 objects – full suits of armor, helmets, weapons, horse armor and accoutrements – the exhibition shows the evolution of the omote dogu – external appearance and equipment of the samurai warrior – from the twelfth to nineteenth century, a period that saw the rise and expansion of the fascinating samurai culture.
+Through over 140 objects – full suits of armor, helmets, weapons, horse armor and accoutrements – the exhibition shows the evolution of the omote dogu – the external appearance and equipment of the Samurai warrior – from the twelfth to nineteenth century, a period that saw the rise and expansion of the fascinating Samurai culture.

 - Kamakura period 1185 - 1333